SimranMakhija7/blog/content/blog-temp/developblog-day2/index.md

 description: "A step-by-step tutorial on how I made this blog with Gatsby and how you can make it too!"
 ---

+Hi!
+Hope you're having a good day and keeping safe.

 As a part of the #100DaysOfCode challenge, I decided to create a blog to document my journey with the challenge.

 This blog is built using GatsbyJS, and I learned the basics of Gatsby in a couple of days.
 If you know ReactJS, Gatsby is easy to catch on to.